-&lt;sup>17 VA trading platforms which are licensed pursuant to section 116 of the SFO under the 2019 regulatory framework for VA trading platforms.
+&lt;sup>17 VA trading platforms which are licensed pursuant to section 116 of the SFO and/or section 53ZRK of the AMLO.
+For the avoidance of doubt, SFC-licensed platforms would not include those which are deemed to be licensed pursuant to Schedule 3G of the AMLO.

-&lt;sup>18 The SFC may, under section 129 of the SFO, take into account the state of affairs of any other business of the corporation.
+The SFC may, under section 129 of the SFO, take into account the state of affairs of any other business of the corporation.